NateWr/restaurant-reservations/readme.md

 12. Access a short guide from your Plugins list to help you get started quickly.

 ## Changelog

+#### 1.7.8 (2018-09-13)
+- Add: #126 Setting to override the FROM header's email address
+- Fix: #136 Preserve consent acquired state when booking is edited
+- Update: German, French and Dutch translations

 #### 1.7.7 (2018-04-27)
 * Add: #135 Option to collect consent to store data (GDPR)